grasmarcussanti129/ci-pipeline-optimizer/contributing.md

 We welcome contributions from the community!
 Here are some ways you can help:

 1. **Reporting Issues**: If you find a bug or have a feature request, please open an issue.
+This helps us keep track of enhancements and ensure they are prioritized.
 2. **Pull Requests**: Feel free to submit pull requests.
 Please ensure your code adheres to the style and includes tests where applicable.
 3. **Documentation**: Help us improve our documentation by fixing typos or adding examples.